chrislusf/gleam/README.md

 Gleam is a high performance and efficient distributed execution system, and also simple, generic, flexible and easy to customize.

-Gleam is built in Go, and the user defined computation can be written in Go, Lua, Unix pipe tools, or any streaming programs.
+Gleam is built in Go, and the user defined computation can be written in Go, Unix pipe tools, or any streaming programs.

-It is convenient to write logic in Lua, but Lua is optional.
-Go is also supported with a little bit extra effort.

 ### High Performance

 * Pure Go mappers and reducers have high performance and concurrency.
-* Optional LuaJIT also has high performance comparable to C, Java, Go.
-It streamingly processes data, without context switch between Go and Lua.
 * Data flows through memory, optionally to disk.
 * Multiple map reduce steps are merged together for better performance.

 ### Memory Efficient

 * Gleam does not have the common GC problem that plagued other languages.
-Each executor is run in a separated OS process.
+Each executor runs in a separated OS process.
 The memory is managed by the OS.
 One machine can host many more executors.
 * Gleam master and agent servers are memory efficient, consuming about 10 MB memory.
 * Gleam tries to automatically adjust the required memory size based on data size hints, avoiding the try-and-error manual memory tuning effort.